wso2/docs-choreo-dev/en/docs/manage-databases-and-caches/choreo-managed-postgresql-databases.md

 5. Choose the region for your database.
    - Available regions will depend on the selected cloud provider.
 Choreo currently supports US and EU regions across all providers.
 6. Select the service plan.
-   - Service plans vary in the dedicated CPU, memory (RAM), storage space allocated for your database, the backup retention periods, and high-availability configurations for production use-cases.
+   - Service plans vary in the dedicated CPU, memory (RAM), storage space allocated for your database, the backup retention periods, and high-availability configurations for production use cases.

 ## Connecting to your Choreo-managed PostgreSQL database

 To connect to your Choreo-managed PostgreSQL database, consider the following guidelines:

-- You can use any PostgreSQL driver, ORM or supported generic SQL library (may depend on the programming language) to connect to the database.
+- You can use any PostgreSQL driver, ORM, or supported generic SQL library (may depend on the programming language) to connect to the database.
 - The connection parameters can be found in the **Overview** section in the Choreo Console under the relevant database.
 - PostgreSQL databases accept traffic from the internet by default.
 You can restrict access to specific IP addresses and CIDR blocks under **Advanced Settings**.